The Loyalty Tax: Why Your Insurance Gets More Expensive Every Year

 The Industry’s Worst-Kept Secret

-Here’s what insurance companies don’t want you to know: acquiring a new customer costs them $500-800 in marketing and underwriting.
+Acquiring a new customer costs carriers real money in marketing and underwriting.
 Keeping you should be cheaper.
 But they’ve learned that loyal customers don’t leave, so why give you a discount?

 The Future We’re Building